 One incredible thing about the Olympics is how it is being used to promote infrastructure and community development projects.
 When I saw London get ready to shine for it’s own Olympics from 2005 to 2012 a large area of the East End in Stratford was transformed.
 The Olympic Park was to be built on a wasteland that had been left derelict for years.
 In the process they not only built new athletics venues, but a shopping complex, cleaned up a canal, and new hotels and an athletes village that would later be used as new homes to residents that would live there.
 This sounds great for economic development and boosting the fortunes of the nation and building communities, but it also leads to bankrupting the nation if it’s not executed the way it’s supposed to just to bring the Olympics to the host city.

 This is the problem with the modern Olympics today.
 The International Olympic Committee sets a criteria for cities wanting to host the games to include in their bid a real estate development operation.
 They are not just interested in how they can host the games, they want them to build an Olympic legacy.
 But that takes a lot of money and it puts people off hosting the games because otherwise they will end up broke and ruined.
 On average the cost of hosting the Olympics now can run from 5 to 10 billion pounds so you must be a rich and well developed nation to host it.
-London, Sydney and Beijing have that advantage because they were already would economic trading nations with lots of capital and potential customers in a strong and stable political structure.
+London, Sydney and Beijing have that advantage because they were already powerful economic trading nations with lots of capital and potential customers in a strong and stable political structure.
 Since London 2012 I have seen endless building projects go up around the Olympic Park to expand on it’s usage beyond the Olympics.

-Rio however was not so lucky because it’s biggest economy was tourism and it didn’t attract that many sports to come to Brazil to play in the arenas that they built for their Olympics.
-Also the country is not politically stable and it is rife with corruption and discontent that can disrupt investors from coming to do business.
+Rio however was not so lucky because it’s biggest economy was tourism, and it didn’t attract that many sports to come to Brazil to play in the arenas that they built for their Olympics.
+Also the country is not politically stable and it is rife with corruption and bad management that can disrupt investors from coming to do business.
 As a result their Olympic legacy is in tatters.
 What the IOC should do is change the way it expects the host cities to put in bids or change the way in which it gives cities hosting rights.
 I prefer the latter because cities that already have the built in infrastructure don’t need to spend so much on their games.
 The way I see it is this.
-Give cities and nations that can host Olympic games successfully designated Olympic city statuses and they are granted hosting rights on a rotational basis whenever they are wanting to host the summer games.
+Give cities and nations that can host Olympic summer games successfully designated Olympic city statuses and they are granted hosting rights on a rotational basis whenever they are wanting to host the summer games.
 For Europe, it can be London, Paris, Berlin, Athens, Rome and Barcelona.
 For Asia it can be Beijing, Tokyo, Mumbai, Moscow and Seoul.
 For the Americas it can be Los Angeles, Montreal, Rio, Mexico City and Atlanta.
-Africa has not hosted an Olympic Games of it’s own yet but I can recommend some cities and countries such as Cape Town (South Africa), Algiers (Algeria), Cairo (Egypt), Angola, Namibia, Botswana and Morocco.
+Africa has not hosted an Olympic Games of it’s own yet but I can recommend some cities and countries such as Cape Town (South Africa), Algiers (Algeria), Cairo (Egypt), and some capitals from Angola, Namibia, Botswana and Morocco.
 As for Oceania there are only two suitable countries being Australia (Sydney, Brisbane, Adelaide, Melbourne and Perth) and New Zealand (Auckland, Wellington and Christchurch).

 All these cities and countries have to some extent a decent amount of political stability and a good economic structure and built infrastructure to host the Olympic summer games.
 It will save them millions and provide a lot of opportunities without sinking needlessly into a financial blackhole.
 Talking of politics and international diplomacy the Olympic movement needs to realign itself with the values upon which it has been founded upon.
 Pierre de Coubertin’s vision of world unity through sport needs to seen to be realised.
 We can’t have sports used as a means to capitalise on other people’s problems as Black Lives Matter does.
 Sports fans are fed up with this counter culture of protest and hijacking of the sports for political causes.
 Especially in places where some groups are trying to dominate the diversity agenda thinking they have a special right to be hateful to another culture.
 I’ve seen Jewish football fans told to keep Israeli and Jewish symbols down in the stands, but Palestinian flags are waved by Asian and Muslim football players on the pitch in support of a terrorist organisation that wants to kill Jews.
 That’s not fair.